-COUNTERFEIT has been released OCTOBER 2013!
 COUNTERFEIT is now available on Amazon.com and Barnes&Noble.com!
-It takes awhile for a new novel to propagate into these systems, so for now you must type in Counterfeit, Scott Miller to bring up the new site in both!
+It takes awhile for a new novel to propagate into these systems, so for now you must type in Counterfeit, Scott Miller to bring up Counterfeit in both!

 COUNTERFEIT is now available for sale in the Fiction and Literature aisles at the Chesterfield, MO, Barnes & Noble bookstore located at 1600 Clarkson Rd, phone (636) 536-9636.

 Mitchell Adams is a social worker in private practice in present day St. Louis, reeling from his lover’s murder, who receives an urgent late-night plea to see a suicidal man in city jail, surprising because the request comes from Detective Baker, who tried to imprison him for murder last year.
 A black man from north St. Louis named Lonnie stands accused of armed robbery and counterfeiting 25 million dollars.
 The evidence points to an open and shut case, but Detective Baker insists there’s more to the story.
 Reluctantly, Mitch meets with Lonnie and, as he gradually earns Lonnie’s trust, he finds there is indeed much more to the story—enough to get them both killed.more…